bioe442/travis-testing-efroimchuk/README.md

 GITHUB repositories will be some python file with helper code that you'll be editing and, possibly, some data file(s) that you may need to access to run the code.

-testadd.py -> this is the ACTUAL python code that you should edit in order to then test your code.
+testadd.py -> this is the ACTUAL python code that one should edit in order to then test your code.
                   Edit the code so that it does what the docstring says.
 The filename will vary in a given repository.
                   For example, a problem set may have a title PS4.py (because XBOX sucks - videogame reference for those who didn't catch it)

-ASSIGNMENT
+ASSIGNMENT - THIS IS COMPLETELY OPTIONAL.
+I WILL NOT BE DOING ADDITIONAL TRAVIS-CI ASSIGNMENTS IN THE ONLINE COURSE SO COMPLETING THE FOLLOWING IS ENTIRELY FOR YOUR OWN CURIOUSITY.

-1)  You should have setup a github account and already have a travis-ci.com account.
+1)  You should have setup a github account.
+If desired you can attempt to setup a travis-ci.com account.
-2)  Within this repository, you should edit the code testadd.py so that it does what the docstring says.
+2)  To test travis-ci within this repository, you would edit the code testadd.py so that it does what the docstring says.
-3)  Once you're confident in your code, login to: travis-ci.com
+3)  Once you're confident in your code, you would login to: travis-ci.com
 4)  In the upper left of the screen you should see a list of:
     MyRepositories     Running     +
 5)  Hit the + button to add a repository (if your travistest repo didn't automatically select itself)